Premature Birth

 • Gaining weight.

-• Maintaining their own body temperature.
+• Maintaining their own body temperatures.

 Does preterm labor always cause preterm birth?

-Sometimes preterm labor stops and doesn’t result in birth.
+Sometimes, preterm labor stops and doesn’t result in birth.
 Labor may stop on its own, or with the right treatments.

 If you go into preterm labor, your healthcare provider may recommend certain medications to stop or delay labor.
-If those medications don’t work, other medications may help prepare the baby for birth and prevent some complications.
+If those medications don’t work, other medications may help prepare the baby for birth and prevent some medical complications.

 Prevention